TaylorBrown96/SE25Fall/README.md

 | **Kunal Jindal** | [@devkunal2002](https://github.com/devkunal2002) | Designed and automated documentation pipeline using `pdoc`.
 Authored Installation Guide and main README.
 Set up CI/CD workflows, repository structure, and code quality badging.
 Contributed to backend testing and verification. |
 | **Ashritha Bugada** | — | Developed restaurant search, menu browsing, and ordering flow.
 Designed dynamic menu templates and integrated frontend-backend routes for order placement.
 Assisted with usability testing and validation. |
 | **Daniel Dong** | — | Implemented backend for calendar scheduling and integrated LLM module for personalized recommendations.
 Supported expansion of core Flask app and contributed to end-to-end feature debugging. |

 ---

+## 🤝 Contributing
+We welcome contributions from everyone.
+Please make sure to review our [Code of Conduct](CODE_OF_CONDUCT.md) before submitting pull requests.

+---